 I asked Dan if we could attempt to create our own panel for the bath and tile it with some small white tiles.
 He agreed to have a go and I’m thrilled with how it turned out.

-I had seen some images on Pinterest of shelves being created for a little extra storage and as a decorative detail in some bath panels, so we thought we would give it a try and I’m so glad we did!
-Dan was able to create the small shelf across the long side of the bath.
-We were worried it would be too small to fit anything into, but it turned out we could create one large enough to fit miniature bath products in.
+I saw images on Pinterest of shelves being created for a little extra storage and as a decorative detail in some bath panels.
+We thought we would give it a try on both sides of the bath and I’m so glad we did!
+We were worried the shelf in the photo above it would be too small to fit anything into, but it turned out we could create one large enough to fit miniature bath products in.

 As well as creating a place to cleverly store some mini products and to add some interest to the bathroom, it has also helped to add to the sense of spaciousness we were aiming for when you walk into the room.

-Not being done at managing to make the shelf in the long side of the bath, Dan felt he could create an even bigger shelf in the smaller side of the bath panel, next to the sink.
+Not being done at making the shelf in the long side of the bath, Dan felt he could create an even bigger shelf in the smaller side of the bath panel, next to the sink.

 This turned out to be a fantastic idea!
 As you can see, the shelf is able to fit quite a number of products inside, which helps a great deal with storage in a small bathroom.
 Considering this space is usually covered up with a bath panel, it seems like such a waste to not exploit it in small bathrooms.